martin-henz/martin-henz/_posts/2022-05-05-local-operand-stack.md

 environment frames, runtime stack frames, and function values in an explicit *heap* data structure, which can be an array that only holds primitive values.
 If the machine runs out of memory, garbage collection can free unused memory in this heap.
+But before that, I need to simplify the representation of environment frames.
 Stay tuned.